Vyral/base-template/_drafts/what-you-should-know-about-working-with-ibuyers.md

 {% include youtube.html %}

+<center><em>What is an iBuyer?
+And is working with one a good idea?</em></center>

-These days, “iBuyer” has become a hot-button word in our real estate market.
+<br>These days, “iBuyer” has become a hot-button word in our real estate market.
 What are iBuyers, though, and should you work with one?

 Before we get into whether selling to such an entity is a good idea, let’s first clear up what they are.